Kindhearted57/move-fuzzer/README.md

 **\- Compilation agnostic:** Fuzzer does not need to be concerned about compiler versions.
 Issues introduced during compilation optimizations can also be detected

 **\- Source code agnostic** Not all on chain contracts have public available source code.
-It is important to work on bytecode level contracts.
+Working on bytecode level is the only choice under these circumstances.

-**\- ABI-level fuzzing:** Direct testing of contract interfaces as they appear to external callers

 For these reasons, building foundational tooling to support bytecode-level fuzzing is an important step toward strengthening the Move fuzzing ecosystem.